 Transportation in Garner State Park

-Garner State Park is easy to access off of U.S. Highway 83.
+Garner State Park is easy to access off of U.S. Highway 83 about two hours west of San Antonio.
 Navigating within the park should not be difficult since from the park entrance you can drive along internal roads to all the camping areas and most of the hiking trailheads.
 During the busy season, the park may be closed to day visitors when it reaches maximum capacity.
 There are no limitations for driving motorhomes or large vehicles within the park.

 You shouldn’t have any problem finding parking for your vehicle or RV at Garner State Park.
 The state park map clearly designates all the parking areas located within the park.
-Most parking lots are located near the camping areas, as well as near the Nature Trail.
-Many parking areas are conveniently located near restrooms and hiking/biking trails.
+Most parking lots are located near the camping areas and restrooms, as well as near the Nature Trail.

 Campgrounds and parking in Garner State Park

 The River Crossing Camping Area is a small campground located next to Shady Meadows and the Nature and Education Center.
 Nestled next to a flowering river, the campground offers about 10 sites for RVs and tents with water and electric hookups.
 Amenities include picnic tables, fire rings, grills, lantern posts, restrooms, and showers.